Reasons why people with Dementia wander

-1) Alert your support group, caregivers, and neighbors that events of wandering may happen.
+Take proper precautions:1) Alert your support group, caregivers, and neighbors that events of wandering may happen.

 2) Prepare the home or facility by using products that can lessen the possibility of an occurrence and its effect on all involved.
 Make it harder for them to wander and if they do, make it safer.

-3) Prepare the patient with elopement equipment.
+3) Prepare the patient with elopement equipment or GPS Tracking Devices.

 The following items are designed to specifically help those that wander

 1) Easily recognizable stop signs are excellent deterrents.
 One of our earliest memories in childhood is a

 .
 Even late stage patients recognize OFF-LIMIT areas when they see these red and yellow signs.

 Fire Rated Door Mural that is approved for commercial facilities.
 It consists of a picture of a bookshelf that is so real, you have to touch it to know that it is a mural!
 The disoriented person no longer sees a door to go through.
 This is great for hiding utility closets or basement doors.

 3) At night, motion sensors can alert caregivers of a wandering loved one.
 These products have remote alarms that do not startle the patient but do alert the caregiver who may be in another room that their patient is on the move.
 They even have 2 way intercoms so the patient can be spoken to.
 This can arrest the movement, giving the caregiver time to get to the patient.

 4) GPS devices are the newest technology for wandering.
 The Alzheimer's Store distributes devices that are locked on the wanderer's wrist, such as the